taylorlapeyre/wishwheel/README.md

 Wish Wheel is a website designed to help you find gifts for other people, and to make it easy for others to find the perfect gift for you.

+## Code Organization

+- Front-end code is located in `resources/public`.
+- SQL is located in `resources/sql`.
+- Back-end code is located in `src`.
+- Documentation is located in `doc`.
+- Tests are located in `test`.

 ## Getting Up & Running

 First, make sure that you have **Java** installed.